-The Group Policy Editor on Windows 10 is a Microsoft Management Console that allows users access to the Computer and User Management Settings that could be changed.
-One could access settings such as changing the processes a user on the computer could open, manage the apps, and a lot more.
+The Group Policy Editor in Windows 11 and Windows 10 is a Microsoft Management Console that allows users access to the Computer and User Management Settings that could be changed.
+One can access settings such as changing the processes a user on the computer could open, manage the apps, and a lot more.
 Not to be visible to an average user, this option is hidden.
-So if you are interested in opening it, Here’s how you can open a Group Policy Editor on Windows 10.
+So if you are interested in opening it, Here’s how you can open a Group Policy Editor on Windows 11/10.

-This tool is not meant for beginners, and thus so the location of the tool is kind of hidden and is not directly available through the Start Menu.
-Here’s all the list of methods we will be following in the below guide to open Group Policy Editor on Windows 10
+This tool is not meant for beginners, and thus so the location of the tool is hidden and is not directly available through the Start Menu.
+Here’s the list of methods we will be following in the below guide to open Group Policy Editor on Windows 10

 - Search Box